-I am a research associate in the Campbell Institute and SAFER initiative at the National Safety Council.
-I am part of a team that conducts research on improving environment, health, and safety in the workplace and local communities.
+I am a research methodologist for NORC at the University of Chicago.
+I am part of a team that provides expertise on state-of-the-art methodologies that lead to insights about our society and inform decision-making.
 I have extensive experience writing technical reports, white papers, and peer-reviewed journal articles.

 I completed my Ph.D. in social psychology at the University of Illinois at Chicago where I worked with Dr. Linda J. Skitka.
 Broadly, my research examined the influence of value-based motivated reasoning on judgment and decision-making, context-dependent and independent explanations for ideological differences and similarities in psychological functioning, and the causes and consequences of holding attitudes with moral conviction.